 5 Famous Gates – From Parks to Paradise

 Fences and gates began in antiquity as a way for society to draw a divide in property and provide protection to fortresses.
-During the Middle Ages gatehouses were added at the entrances of castles to provide security to their weakest line of defence.
+During the Middle Ages gatehouses were added at the entrances of castles to provide security to their weakest line of defense.

-Towards the end of the Middle Ages many of these gatehouses throughout England and France transformed into grand structures and became the status symbol of royalty and wealth.
+Towards the end of the Middle Ages, many of these gatehouses throughout England and France transformed into grand structures and became the status symbol of royalty and wealth.
 Many of these gates have become tourist attractions.

 Although wrought iron fences and gates are some of the oldest styles in architecture they continue to hold their image of wealth and prestige to this day.

 The Gates at Buckingham Palace

 Buckingham Palace is the official residence of The Queen of England and one of London’s largest tourist attractions.
 King George III bought the Palace in 1761 for his wife, Queen Charlotte.
 The Palace has undergone construction, being transformed a few times throughout history.

 One of these transformations came in 1911 when gates and railings were added to commemorate Queen Victoria.
 With the completion of the gates outside Buckingham Palace came a ceremony that is known throughout the world—the changing of the guard.